hanefi/sql2df/README.md

 # Overall explanation of the framework

 **Edge** is an interface defined in Edge.java to represent dataflow between two vertices.
-Two classes implements it:
+One class implements it:
-- *EdgeImpl*: Used for data flow representation in the high level data-flow graph.
+- *EdgeImpl*: Used for data flow representation in the data-flow graph.
+It holds the data type as a string, from which the data size can be extracted.
-- *ExpressionEdgeImpl*: Used for data flow representation in the low level filter and select data-flow graphs.
-Every instance of these clases are stored in edgeList lists defined in classes.
-These lists are used to print the graph to a file in the DOT language.

-**Vertex** is an interface used to represent operations on or sources of data flows.
-It has two implementing classes:
+**Vertex** is an abstract class used to represent operations on or sources of data flows.
+It has three implementing classes:
 - *TableVertex*: Used for representing a table as the origin of a data flow.
 Used through static getTableVertex method.
 When this method is used, if a vertex is already created for a table, it is returned.
 Otherwise a new vertex is created.
 - *VertexImpl*: Used for representing all other vertices.
 It guarantees the uniqueness of each vertex by adding an unique id to each created instance.
+- *MetaVertex*: Used for representing encapsulated sub-graphs.

 **FunctionDef** is a class to store function declarations.
 It identifies a function by its name, the type of its parameters, and the type of its return value.